Become a Midwife or Doula

 Welcome to the Work!

-Warm Welcome’s birth doula workshop is a robust full 4 days, taught by a midwife who has also worked as a doula since 1996.
-This workshop is unique in several ways: the 4-day training is longer than many doula trainings because I learned in my early years of offering doula training that new doulas improved dramatically when they had abundant time for reinforcement of skills and knowledge through repetition.
+Warm Welcome’s birth doula workshop is a robust full 4 days, taught by a midwife who has also attended hundreds of births as a doula since 1996.
+This workshop is unique in several ways: the 30+ hour training is longer than many doula trainings because I learned in my early years of teaching that new doulas improved dramatically when they had abundant time for reinforcement of skills and knowledge through repetition.

 Since doula work is non-medical support, there is no state or national licensure or exam.
 Warm Welcome’s structure is lifetime certification; there is no requirement for ongoing CEUs, annual fees or membership.
 Once you’ve completed the process, you’re a doula for good!

-Michelle L’Esperance also trains people to be Postpartum Doulas in a full weekend training, and provides stimulating continuing education workshops for trained doulas who are ready to expand their skills.
+Michelle L’Esperance also trains people to be Postpartum Doulas in a three-day training, and provides stimulating continuing education workshops for trained doulas who are ready to expand their skills.

 ❊ Becoming a Midwife